ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 1. Press **F5** to run the recovery script.
 The repatriation of the changed databases will take several minutes.
 1. While the script is running, refresh the Events Hub page (http://events.wingtip-dpt.&lt;user&gt;.trafficmanager.net - substitute &lt;user&gt; with your deployment's user value)
 	* Notice that all the tenants are online and accessible throughout this process.
-1. Click on the Fabrikam Jazz Club, and if you did not modify this tenant, notice from the footer that the server is already reverted to the original production server.
+1. Click on the Fabrikam Jazz Club to open it.
+If you did not modify this tenant, notice from the footer that the server is already reverted to the original production server.
-1. Open or refresh the Contoso Concert Hall events page and notice from the footer that the database is on the _-recovery_ server initially.
+1. Open or refresh the Contoso Concert Hall events page and notice from the footer that the database is still on the _-recovery_ server initially.
 1. Refresh the Contoso Concert Hall events page when the repatriation process completes and notice that the server is now the original server.

 ## Clean up recovery region resources after repatriation